Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io/_posts/2025-02-04-simulating-temporal-dynamics-in-quantum-computing-using-qiskit.md

 ### **6. Conclusion**

 Simulating time-reversed evolution using Qiskit not only reinforces fundamental quantum principles but also opens avenues for innovative quantum computing techniques.
-By manipulating quantum circuits to emulate backward temporal dynamics, we gain deeper insights into the malleable nature of quantum time and its applications.
+By manipulating quantum circuits to emulate backward temporal dynamics, I gain deeper insights into the malleable nature of quantum time and its applications.

 ---